necsanuradu/CV/README.md

 **Springfield Hotel - London** (September 2011 to June 2021) <br />
 _Reception Manager/Receptionist_
 - working in fast paced environment with lots of communication channels.
+- payments, rota, wages, conflict resolution, hiring, pricing..

 **Aquaterm - Romania** (May 2006 to September 2008)<br />
 _Gas Engineer_
+- from this workplace as newly employed I do remember being offered by some members of my team(that I was leading) money to be made during work hours doing some separate jobs, offer that I have refused (it did not make me a very popular person within the group) but it gave me the platform to lead without being derailed for external reasons even if the other members of the team had way more years of experience in their field of expertise(like welders, ground workers, designers..).

 ## Hobbies
-* _Tennis as a sport is the best for me, I always enjoy playing it, you could say that I know very little about it but this did not stopped me from starting to teach my daughter how to play it and with great results too._
+* _Tennis, I always enjoy playing it, you could say that I know very little about it but this did not stopped me from starting to teach my daughter how to play it and with great results too._
-* _I write poetry sometimes when I get the call for it however I do not read that much poetry since I feel it is distorting the way I write knowing that usually I am in the mindset of absorbing/scanning quickly for information or emerging patterns and retaining them.
+* _I write poetry sometimes when I get the call however I do not read that much poetry since I feel it is distorting the way I write knowing that usually I am in the state of mind of absorbing/scanning quickly for information or emerging patterns and retaining them.
 I have a book published in 2016 and it is in the Romanian language._